alexinfopruna/canborrell_wp/wp-content/plugins/photo-gallery/readme.txt

 = SETTINGS/CUSTOMIZATION =
 *Some customizations described here are available in [Premium version](https://10web.io/plugins/wordpress-photo-gallery/)  .
 Please refer to feature summary for additional info.

-Photo Gallery allows you to create unlimited galleries and organize them into different photo albums providing detailed gallery descriptions and tags.The plugin supports both image and video content (Premium feature).
+Photo Gallery allows you to create unlimited galleries and organize them into different photo albums providing detailed gallery descriptions and tags.The plugin supports both image and video content.
 Adding photos and videos to the galleries from the WordPress dashboard is simple and easy with its user-friendly admin panel.
 You’ll get all the tools you need to add and edit photos in the galleries.The file manager will help to rename, upload, remove, copy images and/or image directories with a few simple steps.
-Under the options (settings) tab in admin panel you’ll find an extensive list of settings for galleries, thumbnails,watermarking,social accounts and slideshow that you can configure based on your needs.
+Under the options (settings) tab in admin panel you’ll find an extensive list of settings for galleries, thumbnails, watermarking, social accounts and slideshow that you can configure based on your needs.
 Plugin features a powerful lightbox that supports filmstrip and image carousel display.
-Also, you can enable image comments options and show the comments of the images right in the lightbox (Premium feature).
-There is a dedicated section for lightbox settings where you can choose to enable/disable AddThis display, image download option, image count,and other lightbox features.
+Also, you can enable image comments options and show the comments of the images right in the lightbox.
+There is a dedicated section for lightbox settings where you can choose to enable/disable AddThis display, image download option, image count and other lightbox features.
-Under the social options tab you’ll find settings for the Instagram and Facebook galleries, where you can specify Instagram feed auto update interval (Premium feature).
+Under the social options tab you’ll find settings for the Instagram galleries, where you can specify Instagram feed auto update interval.
 With the available user roles you can choose who can add/edit galleries, images, albums and tags (Premium feature).

 [Premium version adds](https://10web.io/plugins/wordpress-photo-gallery/)

-*   Masonry gallery View.
-*   Mosaic gallery View
-*   Blog Style View
-*   Masonry Album view
-*   Slideshow/Lightbox 15 effects
-*   Editable themes
-*   Instagram Integration
 *   Commenting possibility with Captcha protection
-*   Social sharing (Facebook, Google+, Twitter, Pinterest and Tumblr)
 *   Dynamic Tag Cloud widget with image tag cloud and text tag cloud options
-*   Possibility to include both videos and images within a single gallery
 *   Add ons support.
 *   Possibility of changing the roles of who can edit the galleries/albums/images (Author/All Users)

 = Photo Gallery Add-ons =
-[Google Photos Add-on](https://10web.io/plugins/wordpress-photo-gallery/) - Link and display your Google Photos albums in one click
+[Google Photos Add-on](https://10web.io/plugins/wordpress-photo-gallery/) - Link and display your Google Photos albums in one click.
 [Export/Import Add-on](https://10web.io/plugins/wordpress-photo-gallery/)  Export/import galleries, albums and all related data from one WordPress site to another.

 ###IMPORTANT: